-Domestic Violence and Divorce in AZ
+Domestic Violence and Divorce in Arizona

 Effect of Domestic Violence on Divorce in Arizona

-We all know that domestic violence and divorce in AZ is a serious problem, but many of us have done little to nothing to prevent it.
+We all know that domestic violence and divorce in Arizona is a serious problem, but many of us have done little to nothing to prevent it.
 With the escalating number of abusive relationships in our society, it is well past the time we all take a look at the effects of domestic violence in Arizona.

 Many people who suffer as a victim of domestic violence choose to get divorced.
 The correlation between domestic violence and divorce are high, but not high enough.
 If you do wish to file for divorce, it is imperative you find an attorney who has experience with both domestic violence and divorce in Arizona.